cprecioso/parcel-plugin-purgecss/README.md

 A Parcel plugin to remove unused rules from your bundled CSS files.

-> This plugin is still using PurgeCSS v1.
-Right now I lack the time to maintain it (and I do not use it myself anymore).
-If anyone sends a PR to update it, I will review it and merge it!

 ## How it works

-This plugin uses [purgecss](https://v1.purgecss.com/) to remove unused CSS rules.
+This plugin uses [purgecss](https://purgecss.com/) to remove unused CSS rules.

 It works by reading your source files and checking which CSS selectors are mentioned in your HTML and Javascript code.